 Dr. Michael Bennick, Chief Medical Officer

-Dr. Michael Bennick is the Medical Director of the Patient Experience and Chairman of the Patient Experience Council for Yale-New Haven Health System.
+Dr. Michael Bennick is Senior Advisor to the Office of Patient Experience at Yale New Haven Health.
 He is an Associate Clinical Professor, Department of Medicine at Yale University School of Medicine and a Fellow of Trumbull College at Yale University.
 From 2000- 2017 he served as the Associate Chief of the Medicine service at YNHH.
 He began his professional life as a sociologist interested in how individuals find meaning within the communities they reside.
 This led him on a journey which brought him to internal medicine.
 The patient has been the focus of his attention for more than 3 decades.

 Olivia Spring graduated from Skidmore College with a BA in Neuroscience.
 In addition to her strong research-oriented background, through working with the EDI Institute she has developed a passion for working directly with people.
 Olivia facilitates EDI integration into client sites by providing training and ongoing support.
 She is also a lead designer for the MyMoments suite of technology.

 Dr. Julia Byers, ATR-BD, LMHC, is Professor Emerita and was the former Expressive Therapy Division Director at Lesley University.
 With over 35 years of professional experience in Expressive Therapy and Mental Health Counseling, Dr. Byers has worked in over 20 countries, primarily focused on crisis intervention, training, and research.
 Julia brings her decades of experience to the EDI Institute in helping to set our overall strategy, and to lead our EDI education and support services.